Insurance for Visitors - Terminology & Language

 Renewable & Non-Renewable

-Visitors Insurance policies may or may not be renewable.
+Insurance for Visitors policies may or may not be renewable.
 Renewable means you will be able to extend the coverage for a certain amount of time period the initial enrollment.
 Some plans do not have the feature to renew.

-A person designated on the visitors insurance policy who will receive benefits in the event of the death of insured.
+A person designated on the Insurance for Visitors policy who will receive benefits in the event of the death of insured.

 Medical attention which requires overnight hospitalization.